ujr/swtools/doc/Tools.md

 lines, because they are adjacent.
 The **unique** tool removes adjacent duplicate lines (keeping only one copy).
-If the option `-n` is given, each line is prefixed with the number of occurrences of the line in the original input (exercise 4-25).
+If the option `-n` is given, each line is prefixed with the number of occurrences of the line in the original input (exercise 4-25;
-It would be a bad idea to suffix this number, because then it is in a variable position.
+it would be a bad idea to suffix this number, because then it is in a variable position).

 The occurrence prefix minimally complicates matters because we only know the number of occurrences after having seen the first non-duplicate line.
 Only now can we emit the number and the line.
-The overall plan is this:
+The overall plan is to use two line buffers and proceed like this:

 ```text
 read 1st line into buf0; return if eof; num=1